-This article was written by Miranda Palmer with zynnyme.com, thank you Miranda for providing CPH and Associates with this article.
+This article was written by Miranda Palmer with zynnyme.com, thank you Miranda for providing CPH Insurance with this article.

 Is there a higher standard for which a therapist should be held to when advertising?
 How can there be justification for the unethical practices that many continually exhibit when it comes to advertising?
 As a therapist in private practice, advertising with integrity is a standard all should practice.
 This, as well as the law and a code of ethics should define not only the individuals but, the practice in which you conduct.

 It takes a special skilled person to start a healing practice but it takes a strong business strategy to continue the work.
 Without a steady stream of income, a private practice will fail to be success for the therapist and it’s clients.
 Many healers underestimate the costs of doing business.
 The impact of unexpected expenses, training, illness, vacations, taxes, and slow times in their business can add up to cost that are unforeseen for many unprepared therapist.
 These unexpected expenses and unfortunate events can lead to any human questioning their ethics.

 A successful private practice does not make decisions based out of fear or panic.
 In order to remain a successful profession, providing only the best for clients, therapists need to take a lesson from business moguls and marketing executives.
 Successful therapists need a balance between providing the best services, paying bills, and promoting oneself with integrity.

 Tips on how to advertise with integrity: